oracle-livelabs/database/kubernetes-for-oracledbas/deploy-stack/deploy-stack.md

 ## Task 1: Click the Magic Button

 The below "Magic Button" will take you directly to the the Create Stack page in the Oracle Cloud Infrastructure (OCI) Console.
-The button is linked to the Terraform configuration file package which contains the Infrastructure as Code for this workshop.
+The button is linked to the Terraform and Ansible configuration file package, referred to as the Stack, which contains the IaC/CM for this workshop.

 ### **Notes**